jessicawyz/tp/docs/DeveloperGuide.md

 1. User requests to view details of students either by listing all or searching by name or ID.

-2. AddressBook retrieves and shows the relevant student details based on the request.
+2. TuteeTally retrieves and shows the relevant student details based on the request.

    Use case ends.